lijingwang/hierarchicalBayes/README.md

-## Hierarchical Bayesian inversion of global variables and large-scale spatial fields (preprint link)
+## Hierarchical Bayesian inversion of global variables and large-scale spatial fields
 An open-source Python package on the hierarchical Bayesian framework.

 Highlight: